ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 > How do we make this class of vulnerability less likely across the organization?

-That second question is where Secure by Design becomes real.
+The second question is where Secure by Design becomes real.

 A second-order SQL injection should not only trigger a code fix.
 It should trigger questions like:

 - Do we have approved database access patterns?
 - Are raw queries allowed?